Frequently Asked Questions

-True to its founding mission established by the Illinois General Assembly, SIU School of Medicine seeks to serve the people of central and southern Illinois through education, patient care, and research.
-It is our intent to select students who identify with those goals.
+True to its founding mission established by the Illinois General Assembly, SIU School of Medicine seeks to serve central and southern Illinois people through education, patient care, and research.
+We intend to select students who identify with those goals.

-SIU School of Medicine is located throughout central and southern Illinois, but the majority of our facilities are in Springfield.
+SIU School of Medicine is located throughout central and southern Illinois, but most of our facilities are in Springfield.
 Undergraduate medical students spend their first year of medical school in Carbondale and the remaining three years in Springfield.
-SIU School of Medicine maintains clinic sites in Springfield, Carbondale, Decatur, Quincy, West Frankfort, and several other communities in the region.
+SIU School of Medicine maintains clinic sites in Springfield, Carbondale, Decatur, Quincy, West Frankfort, and several other regional communities.

 2020-2021 tuition and fees for first-year medical students is $39,142.
-More information about the cost of medical school and financial aid can be found at the financial aid website.
+More information about the cost of medical school and financial aid can be found on the financial aid website.

 When can I expect a decision to be made on my application?

-Once an applicant is interviewed he or she can expect to have a decision made on his or her file within five weeks.
+Once an applicant is interviewed, they can expect to have a decision made on his or her file within five weeks.

 When will I get a supplemental application?

-The Office of Admissions, in conjunction with the Admissions Committee, conducts a preliminary review of applications before inviting applicants to complete a supplemental/secondary application.
+In conjunction with the Admissions Committee, the Office of Admissions conducts a preliminary review of applications before inviting applicants to complete a supplemental/secondary application.
 The amount of time to review an application can vary depending on a variety of factors.
 It is common for this review process to take four weeks or more.
 Only about 25% of the applicants who apply to SIUMED will be invited to complete a supplemental application.